mazmazz/SRB2/README.md

 ### Fading Platforms

 These features allow floating platforms to fade translucently and for colored lights to fade between different colors.
-This work involved a significant rewrite of legacy code.
-I cleaned up and re-architected the game's colormap lighting code to allocate color data dynamically.
+This work involved a team effort in significantly rewriting the legacy lighting code.
+An associate cleaned up the old code, while I re-architected his cleanup work to allocate color data dynamically.
 Previously, colormaps were assigned to a limited number of entries.

 This was merged for the next major version, currently in private development.